No Kill No Beep Beep: Production

 It was produced and engineered by Ian MacKaye and Don Zientara.
 The photography is by Shawn Brackbill.

+Cover art

+The photograph used as the album's cover was taken at George Washington University's Smith Hall and featured many of the band's fellow scenesters.
+According to drummer John Davis, the band sought to prove that the Washington, D.C. scene was not made up entirely of older people: "The point of the cover is that, with only a few exceptions, everyone was 25 and under.
+It was like the new D.C.
+'These are people here now, these are people in bands now, these are our roommates, our friends, our coworkers.'"

 Critical reception

 The Washington Post wrote that "for all of Q and Not U's competence and energy, No Kill No Beep Beep is so coy and tangential that it ends up in the same place it began."